MattSteffen/llm-balancer/README.md

 - [ ] clean up logs
   - I print a bunch of things, and log others.
 Need to clean this up.
   - [ ] Upon recieving a request and selecting a model it should log:
-    - What model is selected, time till available, prompt tokens to be used
+    - DEBUG: What model is selected, time till available, prompt tokens to be used
+    - DEBUG: Upon completion it should log: Duration of full request including wait time, duration of actual request, tokens generated
+    - INFO: Model selected, prompt tokens used, output tokens used, duration of full and actual request
 - [ ] Create a complete list of all the models and providers that I can use
   - [ ] filter by capable of response format and tools
+- [ ] Tests with the various ways of using the models
+  - tools
+  - structured outputs
+  - reasoning
+  - response format
+  - standard chat completion

 ## Roadmap (MVP and Beyond)